Ibuprofen

 It’s also important to mention any existing health conditions or other medicines you may already be taking when you go through your free assessment.
 This is to ensure we can offer you the most suitable drug for your requirements and reduce the risk of it interacting with anything else you’re taking.

-Read all the patient information leaflet carefully before you start taking this medicine.
+Read the patient information leaflet carefully before you start taking this medicine.
 If you are unsure about any information presented in the leaflet, ask a pharmacist for assistance.

 Frequently asked questions